photography-mismasphotography-mismasphotography-mismasphotography-mismas

 20140620-IMG_5085_2014_June_20

-Exhausted from a long drive headed towards Ankara It was time for a glass of wine and some rest.
+Exhausted from a long drive headed towards Ankara, it was time for a glass of wine and some rest.

 20140619-IMG_4822_2014_June_19

-not knowing I set the campground next to the military base.
-Thankfully this time everything ended up well.
+Not knowing I set the campground next to the military base.
+Thankfully, this time everything ended up well.

 “If someone called you crazy for doing it, you are on the right track!”